Tensor Theory for Higher Dimensional Chern Insulators with Large Chern Numbers: Tensor product of ChIs

 \section{Tensor product of ChIs}

 Let us consider two ChIs with momentum-space Hamiltonians $ \H_A(\k^A) $ and $ \H_B(\k^B) $, respectively, which may have different spatial dimensions $2p$ and $2q$ and therefore different orders of Chern numbers $C^{p}$ and $C^{q}$, respectively.
-Their ``tensor product" are constructed as
+Their ``tensor products" are constructed as

 where $ \k=(\k^A,\k^B) $, and $\otimes$ is the ordinary tensor product of two matrices.
-Thus, $\H_{AB}(\k)$ describes a $(2p+2q)$D system with first $2p$ dimensions come from $\H_A$ and the other $2q$ dimensions from $\H_B$.
+Thus, $\H_{AB}(\k)$ describes a $(2p+2q)$D system with first $2p$ dimensions coming from $\H_A$ and the other $2q$ dimensions from $\H_B$.
 This construction is inspired by the tensor product of vector bundles in mathematics \cite{Karoubi,Atiyahbook}.
-Nevertheless, in mathematics, there is no notion of conduction/valence state, but in physics, we have to focus on a spectral gap (assumed to be centered at zero energy) and make a distinction between conduction- and valence-state bundles.
+Nevertheless, in mathematics, there is no notion of a conduction/valence state, but in physics, we have to focus on a spectral gap (assumed to be centered at zero energy) and make a distinction between conduction- and valence-state bundles.
 Then, the operation in (\ref{tensoring}) would mix the valence-state bundles of $A$ with the conduction-state bundles of $B$ and vice versa.
 This is a crucial point in our following discussion.